solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 ![failure](/img/kinesis/everything_fails.png)

 So, what happens if the HTTP request to the Kinesis API fails, you might ask?
 And that is an excellent question!
-If the request fails because of a "retryable" failure (f.ex. due to the ServiceUnavailable or other transient 5xx error), AWS SDK retries the request on your behalf up to **three times** by default.
+If the request fails because of a "retryable" failure (e.g. due to the ServiceUnavailable or other transient 5xx error), AWS SDK retries the request on your behalf up to **three times** by default.
 It uses the so-called **exponential backoff** for the [retries](https://docs.aws.amazon.com/general/latest/gr/api-retries.html), where it starts with a base delay of 100ms by default, after which the time between the consequent retried will increase exponentially.

 All these parameters can, and often should be configured.
 You can do that either when creating an instance of the [Kinesis service](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Kinesis.html):
 ```javascript